 Main Subheading: Understanding the Sloth's Natural Diet

 Sloths are renowned for their incredibly slow metabolism and primarily herbivorous diet.
-However, this wasn't always the case.
+Still, this wasn't always the case.
 Understanding what sloths typically eat and how they've evolved to digest their food provides vital clues to answering the question: Is a sloth a carnivore?

 Comprehensive Overview of Sloth Diets and Evolutionary History